Greece runestones: U 201

 Runestone U 201 (location) is in the Pr1 (Ringerike) type and it was made by the same runemaster as U 276.
 The reddish granite stone is walled into the sacristy of Angarn Church c.
 0.74 m above the ground, measuring 1.17 m in height and 1.16 m in width.
 Johannes Bureus (1568–1652) mentioned the stone, but for reasons unknown, it was overlooked during the national search for historic monuments in 1667–1684.
-Two of the men who are mentioned on the stone have names that are otherwise unknown and they are reconstructed as Gautdjarfr and Sunnhvatr based on elements known from other Norse names.
+Two of the men mentioned on the stone have names that are otherwise unknown; they are reconstructed as Gautdjarfr and Sunnhvatr based on elements known from other Norse names.